e2thex/sureal/README.md

 This why one can have a way to consistently get back order data.

-If one wants to add Add a new child at the top of the list they would submit a PUT to
+If one wants to add Add a new child at the top of the list they would submit a POST to

     /contact/joe/child